 As a stimulus to the consideration of architecture as a work of artistic creativity, there are also numerous titles dealing with the theory and philosophy of art, aesthetics and the critical debate.
 Finally, the library has a very rich collection of iconographic materials, typological compendia and technical manuals, which are extremely useful in the training of young architects.

-The library contains the book collections of, among others, Pietro Bianchi, Enzo Frateili, Jacques Gubler, Augusto Guidini father and son, Gino and Gianna Macconi, Carlo Gastone Della Torre di Rezzonico, Augusto Rima, Sergio Steffen, Fritz Stuber, Virgilio Vercelloni, and Stanislaus von Moos.
+The library contains the book collections of, among others, Pietro Bianchi, Agostino Bottinelli, André Corboz, the Fortini family, Christoph Frank, Enzo Frateili, Georg Germann, Jacques Gubler, Augusto Guidini father and son, L'Archivolto bookshop, Gino and Gianna Macconi, Americo Marazzi, Luigi Nessi, Carlo Gastone Della Torre di Rezzonico, Augusto Rima, Sergio Steffen, Emmanuel Stickelberger, Fritz Stuber, Virgilio Vercelloni, Stanislaus von Moos, Luigi Zaretti.

 Access to the library and the services it offers are free of charge, and are available to faculty, staff and students of the Academy as well as citizens.
 In the reading room there are 80 study seats, and 8 computer stations, of which 4 are reserved for bibliographical research and 4 are for free access to the Internet.

 Books, journals and documentary materials, except for those held in storage, are displayed on the open shelves: the reader can access them individually, consult them in the library, or borrow them.
 Readers may also make requests to other libraries, in Switzerland or abroad, for items or photocopies of articles not available in the Academy library.
 The library staff provide guidance and assistance with bibliographic research and general library use.